Opera in three acts. Running Time: 2 hours 4 minutes.

 Scene 1: In the forest around Pskov.

-0, 5, 9: The royal hunt * is brassy and oddly frolicking, a bouncier piece than usual.
-Yet another feminine chorus comes on from the distance *, this time rather pray-like.
+0, 5, 9: The royal hunt * is brassy and oddly frolicking, a bouncier piece than usual from the orchestra (also long, at about five minutes).
+Notice also the quotations from the Magic Fire Music, which continue into another solemn feminine chorus in the distance *.
 Olga comes on waiting for Mikhail Tucha (remember him?).
 He arrives and they duet (what else?) *.
-This is not nearly so good as their first outing.
+This is not nearly so good as their first outing, but it does have a single solid, if mild, good tune, mostly from Olga.

 Scene 2: Ivan’s camp on the Medednya river.

-16, 22, 24, 32, 33, 35, 37: The 24-minute long finale * starts with Ivan thinking paternally about Olga.
+16, 22, 24, 32, 33, 35, 37: The 24-minute long finale starts with Ivan thinking paternally about Olga *.
 He soon learns that she has been kidnapped by Matuta, who he turns on furiously *.
 Olga is ordered in by the Tsar, who addresses her as Olga Ivanova, which, I suppose, is actually her proper title.
 Olga’s response is filled with fear ** as she begs him to save her from Matuta.
 He promises to bring her with him to Moscow and that Tucha will be imprisoned, not executed, for his revolt.
-The best music here is Olga’s rather uncharacteristically sorrowful but lovely vocal line, the orchestration only rarely rising above the level of minimal accompaniment, although there is one snatch of good melody from the flutes.
+The best music here is Olga’s rather uncharacteristically sorrowful but lovely vocal line as she pleads for Tucha, the orchestration only rarely rising above the level of minimal accompaniment (although there are references to the overture).
 She tells her father that she has loved Tucha since her childhood, and begs for even greater clemency *.
 Tucha and his men besiege the camp **, Olga observes and is eventually shot on accident.
-Suddenly there is an almost magical passage of orchestral music ***, but it is very brief.
-For the last five minutes of the opera Ivan mourns Olga and then there is a wrap up final chorus of great sobriety *.
+Suddenly there is an almost magical passage of orchestral music **, but it is very brief (all of thirty seconds).
+For the last four minutes of the opera Ivan mourns Olga and then there is a wrap up final chorus of great sobriety *.
 Orchestral grand crescendo, curtain.

 There are three things that are frankly weird (not bad mind you) about this opera: 1) Most of the music is very sedate, almost sleep inducing, albeit good, and the best of the music consists of arioso, duet, choral, and occasionally orchestral passages.
 2) The plot is just as slow in spite of the relative brevity of the opera (barely over two hours) and oddly enough there is actually very little padding (mostly choral sequences and orchestral intermezzos).
-3) There really isn’t much of a plot to begin with: it is just a military siege complicated by a love triangle (which isn’t even a plot factor in the second act) and a paternity case which isn’t conclusively solved until the final curtain, both of which revolving around the not so terribly interesting personage of Olga (to me at least).
+3) There really isn’t much of a plot to begin with: it is just a military siege complicated by a love triangle (which isn’t even a plot factor in the second act) and a paternity case which isn’t conclusively solved until the final curtain, both of which revolving around the not so terribly interesting personage of Olga (to me at least) who, although she gets a lot of stage time, is oddly distant.
 The other characters, excluding her uncle by marriage Tomakov, are really not on long enough for us to get to know them at all (Ivan himself appears in only two tableaux out of six and he is probably the best characterized of the remaining members).
 The heroic love interest Tucha, who is admittedly convincing as both a lover and a rebel for instance, literally sings two love duets with Olga and a choral-aria in which he enlists the townsmen into rebellion before the final scene siege where he does get around a minute of vocalization, that is it!
 The death of Olga as a result of the attempted siege by Tucha is almost a dramatic cliche.
 It resolves little and other than the tragic effect of killing off the female lead it is also needless.
 And yet, this is probably the only one of Rimsky’s operas that isn’t mystical, magical, or fantastic (in the sense of fantasy) and the characters (albeit not on stage that much) are recognizably human from beginning to end.
+At least there aren’t any potions.
 A beta.